User Guide

 - The

-specifier must use an existing tag and does not support partial tag-name matches. - For
+t/TAGspecifier must use an existing tag and does not support partial tag-name matches. - For

-) - If more than one specifier is included, only contacts matching all specifier details
+p/PHONE,e/EMAIL,a/ADDRESSspecifiers, a contact matches the field if its corresponding field contains the specific specifier. (i.e.a/Serangoonwill match any address that containsSerangoon) - If more than one specifier is included, only contacts matching all specifier details

 will be returned.